©2019 Megan Hunter and Andrea LaRochelle

 If you don’t know why you do something, how can you stop?

 This book highlights the often missed or undervalued feelings that accompany what it’s like to co-parent with someone high conflict.
 Feelings are powerful and can be used for good or evil, depending on how they are harnessed.
 But before you can harness them, you have to know what triggered them in the first place.

 There is a simple exercise in our book called The Two Minute Tango founded in the Traditional Chinese Medicine Theory that when you move a feeling you don’t become the feeing.

 How often do people define themselves by the feeling they are having?
 “I’m so angry.”
 “I’m depressed.”
 “I’m so anxious I can’t sleep.”
 “I’m so happy I could scream.”
 And when we’re in a feeing, any feeling, our ability to use flexible thinking diminishes tenfold.

-This book was created to give the reader their sanity back, to get off the fast moving emotional roller coaster of high conflict co-parenting reclaim their life – one week at a time.
+This book was created to give the reader their sanity back, to get off the fast-moving emotional roller coaster of high conflict co-parenting and reclaim their life – one week at a time.